colinkl21/Colin_lab6/lab-06.md

     ## 5 Graduat…   20.5   16.5   18.1   18.8   18.7   19     20     19.9   19.5   19.4
     ## # … with 1 more variable: `2011` <dbl>, and abbreviated variable name
     ## #   ¹​faculty_type

-### Faculty

-If there are 5 faculty types and 11 years of data, how many rows would we have?
-55 rows

-What changes would you propose making to this plot to tell this story?

 ``` r
 staff_long <- staff %>%